If you’ve been injured on the job in North Carolina, you might be wondering what kind of workers’ comp settlement you could receive.

 Your Average Weekly Wage

-Since workers’ comp checks are calculated as a percentage of your pre-injury earnings, your average weekly wage directly impacts your settlement amount.
+Since workers’ comp benefits are calculated as a percentage of your pre-injury earnings, your average weekly wage directly impacts your settlement amount.
 A worker earning $1,000 weekly will typically receive a larger settlement than someone earning $500 weekly with the same injury.

 Your Age and Life Expectancy